MargaretKrutikova/margareta.dev/content/blog/aws-cdk-event-store/index.md

 Ideally we don't want to configure security group rules inside the event store construct/stack because it will invert the dependency arrow - it is not the event store that depends on that external service, but the external service depends on the event store.
 In this way the deployment cycle of the event store is not affected by deployments of the dependent stacks.

-One solution is to allow other `cdk` constructs to configure access to the event store security group that we can expose from the event store construct.
+One solution is to allow other `CDK` constructs to configure access to the event store security group that we can expose from the event store construct.
 The plan is:

 - expose `connections` object from the `Fargate` service on the construct,
 - pass the `connections` as a dependency in `props` in the other service construct,